c3lang/c3-web/docs/language-fundamentals/statements.md

 Because of the evaluation order, only `foo()` will be invoked for x > 0, even when x is greater than 2.

 It's also possible to omit the conditional after `switch`.
-In that case it is implicitly assumed to be same as writing `(true)`
+In that case it is implicitly assumed to be the same as writing `(true)`

 ```c3
 switch